example42/Example42-tutorials/slides/PuppetTutorial/10_Modules.md

     - Limit cross-module dependencies
     - Allow easy modules' cherry picking
     - Be self contained, do not interfere with other modules' resources

-# What's a Good Module anyway?

-  The most reusable and customizable

-  The one full of features

-  The one that works for you

-  The most essential, and optimized (but not reusable) one

-  The quickest one to do now

-  as usual... your mileage may vary

-  In Puppet's world the concept of "Best Practices" is somehow fluid... :-) (It follows the language's features evolution and the blog post of the moment...)

 # Modules documentation with Puppet Doc